Optimal Policy Choices Under Uncertainty: Social Welfare Optimization

-I define the planner's \textit{local problem} to be this $t \to 0$ limit of the restricted global problem.
-Also note that a first-order Taylor expansion of $w(s)$ around zero gives $w(s) \approx w(0) + \langle \nabla w, s \rangle$ for small $s$.
-This formalizes the idea that local problem approximates the global problem for small deviations from the status quo, that is, for consideration sets that are small neighborhoods around zero.
+Note that a first-order Taylor expansion of $w(s)$ around zero gives $w(s) \approx w(0) + \langle \nabla w, s \rangle$ for small $s$.
+This formalizes the idea that the local problem approximates the global problem for small deviations from the status quo.
 The objective of the local problem is the instantaneous \textit{rate of increase} in $w(s)$ along direction $v$,

-The \textit{optimal local spending rule} is the direction $v \in V$ that maximizes this rate of increase.
-The optimal local spending rule may not be unique if any of the components of $\nabla w$ are zero, but all optimal local spending rules result in the same maximal rate of increase in net welfare impact.
-Going forward, I restrict attention to local spending rules $v$ such that $v_j = 0$ whenever the $j$th component of $\nabla w$ is zero, which results in a unique optimal local spending rule.
+An \textit{optimal local spending rule} is any direction $v \in V$ that maximizes this rate of increase.
+The optimal local spending rule may not be unique, but all optimal local spending rules result in the same maximal rate of increase in net welfare impact.
+Going forward, I use a fixed deterministic tie-breaking rule to select a unique maximizer, which I refer to as the optimal local spending rule.

 Given any consideration set $V$, knowing the gradient $\nabla w$ is enough to characterize both the optimal local spending rule and the maximal rate of increase in net welfare impact.
-The sufficiency of the gradient to describe the optimal local spending rule is in the spirit of the sufficient statistics approach to welfare analysis, which provides low-dimensional statistics that are sufficient to make certain statements about welfare effects in various economic models.
+The sufficiency of the gradient to determine the optimal local spending rule is in the spirit of the sufficient statistics approach to welfare analysis, which provides low-dimensional statistics that are sufficient to make certain statements about welfare effects in various economic models.

 Certain forms of the consideration set $V$ yield simple closed-form solutions.
-For example, if $V$ is equal to an $L^p$ unit ball for $p \in [1,\infty)$, $V = \mathcal B_p \equiv \{v \in \mathbb{R}^J: \Vert v \Vert_p \leq 1\}$, the dual norm gives
+For example, if $V$ is equal to an $L^p$ unit ball for $p \in [1,\infty]$, $V = \mathcal B_p \equiv \{v \in \mathbb{R}^J: \Vert v \Vert_p \leq 1\}$, the dual norm gives